Washington, D.C. surrogacy laws & gestational process guidelines

-Gestational Surrogacy Law in Washington, D.C.
+General Surrogacy context in Washington, D.C.

-Surrogacy became legal in 2017 when the District of Columbias gestational surrogacy statute went into effect.
+Surrogacy became legal in 2017 when the District of Columbia’s gestational surrogacy statute went into effect.
 Washington, D.C’s gestational surrogacy laws are now clear-cut and guide intended parents and surrogates through the surrogacy process.
 Pursuing surrogacy in D.C. is very safe due to the well-regulated laws and is becoming an increasingly popular way to grow families in this state.

 Although the following guide can give you a better understanding of pursuing surrogacy in Washington D.C., it is not meant to be legal advice.
 It is important to consult with an experienced surrogate attorney to understand how the laws in this state pertain to your unique situation.